xjdr-alt/entropix/README.md

 ## Docker Setup

-Note: currently we only have Docker support for CUDA.
+Note: currently we only have Docker support for CUDA and CPU.

 To build and run the project using Docker, follow these steps: